Azure/azure-init/README.md

 ## What is Azure-init?

 Azure-init is a lightweight provisioning agent that configures Linux virtual machines using Azure metadata.
-Unlike complex guest configuration systems (such as cloud-init), azure-init focuses exclusively on the essential initialization tasks for Azure VMs:
+Azure-init is suitable for systems which do not require the full feature set that cloud-init provides.
+It is a modern, rust-based replacement for the WALinuxAgent provisioning agent to:

-- Setting up user accounts
+- Configure admin user account
-- Configuring SSH keys for authentication
+- Write SSH keys for authentication
-- Setting the hostname
+- Set the hostname
-- Processing VM provisioning metadata
+- Report ready to Azure wireserver

 Azure-init is designed to be minimal, fast, and reliable, with very few dependencies.
 This allows it to run in the early stages of the boot process when initializing Linux VMs in Azure.